radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/03-key-concepts.md

 Once a review is finalized, or entries have been signed off and proceeded, remediations are automatically created based on the target systems review strategies.

 These remediations are assigned special state called *pending* (corresponding to an *init* status).
 These remediations are visible in the remediation interface but are not launched yet.
 This gives you a final chance to review what changes will be done in the target system.

 > To automate the change from "signed off" to "pending remediation", the variable `ias_reviewautomateproceedsignedentries` and `ias_reviewproceedsignedentriesdelay` have to be set to in the configuration of the project.
-When `ias_reviewautomateproceedsignedentries` is set to "true" and `ias_reviewproceedsignedentriesdelay` is set to a number of days, the entries will automatically go from a "Signed-off" state to a "Proceed: Remediation Pending" state after the number of days indicated.
+When `ias_reviewautomateproceedsignedentries` is set to `true` and `ias_reviewproceedsignedentriesdelay` is set to a number of days, the entries will automatically go from a "Signed-off" state to a "Proceed: Remediation Pending" state after the number of days indicated.
 The remediation will then have to be launched and managed through the "Remediation Management" page.
 To allow this automation, the related workflow (`bwaccess360_automateProceedSignofAccessRights`) needs to be launch using a batch.

 This is the case for **any kind** of remediation, regardless of the remediation strategy.

 ![](./media/IAP224.png)

 You can manually mark those remediations if needed (done / won't fix).